JacksonLDJ/ProbNet2/README.md

 ## How to run it

-In your terinal, type: cd .\ProbNet2\ and then python manage.py runserver.
+In your terminal, type: cd .\ProbNet2\ and then python manage.py runserver.

 A web page will load and the login page appears.
 Enter your root login details to access the app.